jmasterson5/final-project/devel/README.md

 3. right click on the index file
 4. Open with any internet browser
 5. Allow blocked content if prompted
-6. Select difficulty before playing first MOVE
+6. Select difficulty by clicking on the "very easy" "easy" "medium" or "hard buttons" before playing first MOVE
 7. Reselect difficulty at new game
 8. Difficulty will change if you press midgame